HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-22][Active] https://github.com/racer-rust/racer - Rust Code Completion utility.
 [2019-10-22][Active] https://github.com/xi-editor/xi-editor - an Editor by Rust.
 [2019-10-22][Active] https://github.com/clap-rs/clap - A full featured, fast Command Line Argument Parser for Rust https://clap.rs.
+[2019-10-28][Active] https://github.com/redox-os/termion - Termion is a pure Rust, bindless library for low-level handling, manipulating and reading information about terminals.
+This provides a full-featured alternative to Termbox. ref: https://github.com/nsf/termbox-go
+Termbox is a library that provides a minimalistic API which allows the programmer to write text-based user interfaces.
+The library is crossplatform and has both terminal-based implementations on *nix operating systems and a winapi console based implementation for windows operating systems.
+The basic idea is an abstraction of the greatest common subset of features available on all major terminals and other terminal-like APIs in a minimalistic fashion.
+Small API means it is easy to implement, test, maintain and learn it, that's what makes the termbox a distinct library in its area.

 ### IoT
 [2019-10-23][Active] https://github.com/dcuddeback/termios-rs - The termios crate provides safe bindings for the Rust programming language to the terminal I/O interface implemented by Unix operating systems.